A simple title with a big message

-If we think about critical questions to ask in life, both at home and work, we all come up with a different list of questions.
-This task is not always easy.
+If I asked you to think about the most important questions to ask in life, both at home and work, what would you say?
+This answer is not always easy and all of us would come up with different answers.

-First a Speech Then a New York Times Bestseller
+First a speech then The New York Times Best Seller

-I have also shared the questions with my children who are navigating life in their twenties pursuing their careers and learning how hard it is to find work-life balance.
+My recently minted college grad children who are navigating life in their twenties are learning how hard it is to find work-life balance need to this question.

 Thanks for visiting.